ZachWatkins/tamus-order-plugin-wp/README.md

 9. `$ grunt` - Compile SASS files into compressed, production-ready CSS files.
 10. `$ grunt develop` - Compile SASS files into expanded, sourcemapped CSS files.
 11. `$ grunt watch` - Continuously watch SASS files for changes and compile them into expanded, sourcemapped CSS files every time they are saved.
-12. `$ grunt compress` - Create a compressed package file named `cla-workstation-order.zip` that can be uploaded to your WordPress website's plugin dashboard.
+12. `$ grunt compress` - Create a compressed package file named `tamus-order-plugin-wp.zip` that can be uploaded to your WordPress website's plugin dashboard.

 ## To Do